Jan. 6 panel wants answers from GOP's Brooks, Biggs, Jackson

 During the Trump administration, Jackson had emerged as a vocal ally, but his nomination as Veterans Affairs secretary was withdrawn amid allegations that he created a hostile work environment and improperly distributed prescription drugs.
 Jackson strenuously denied those claims, and went on to run for Congress from Texas.

-A request for comment from Jackson and Brooks was not immediately returned.
+Requests for comment Monday from Biggs and Brooks were not immediately returned.

 This story has been corrected to show that Biggs is a lawmaker from Arizona, not Wisconsin.